70gaurav/70gaurav/README.md

   <img src="https://cdn.dribbble.com/users/2131993/screenshots/4948736/thoughtworks-gif_dribbble.gif" />
   </div>

-- 🌱 I’m currently looking for a job
+- 🌱 currently looking for a job as a frontend developer

 - 📫 How to reach me **gk17265@gmail.com**